Cost of LASIK Surgery

 Now that you have a better understanding of the components of LASIK fees, we hope you can make an informed decision.

 We realize price is a factor in your selection of a LASIK surgeon.
 Quality and experience are important concerns in selecting your doctor as well.
-We hope you will consider a LASIK expert from our Trusted LASIK Surgeons Directory.
+We hope you will consider a LASIK expert from our Trusted LASIK SurgeonsTM Directory.

-Our Trusted LASIK Surgeons web site is dedicated to listing only highly qualified eye surgeons who have professional accomplishments that generally surpass those of other LASIK doctors you are considering.
+Our Trusted LASIK SurgeonsTM website is dedicated to listing only highly qualified eye surgeons who have professional accomplishments that generally surpass those of other LASIK surgeons you may be considering.
 We estimate that many of the refractive experts in our directory are among the top 1% based on their experience, patient care, and professional credentials.
 Our surgeons are among the pioneers and leaders in refractive eye surgery to improve your vision.

 Most laser eye surgeons featured at Trusted LASIK Surgeons work with you to help you finance your procedure, and many offer 0% financing or no money down financing for LASIK surgery through third parties such as Care Credit or Chase.

-You not only will be treated by a highly qualified LASIK expert, but we believe that the fees charged by these laser eye surgeons are well within the range with other practices you are considering.
+You not only will be treated by a highly qualified expert LASIK surgeon, but we believe that the fees charged by these laser eye surgeons are well within the range with other practices you are considering.
 In other words, we believe you can get the best of both worlds for your eyes (expertise and reasonable fees) when you choose a surgeon from the Trusted LASIK Surgeons Directory.

 Additional Resources on the Cost of LASIK

-To find a vision correction expert surgeon who has qualified to be listed at Trusted LASIK surgeons in another area, please visit:
+To find a vision correction expert surgeon who has qualified to be listed in the Trusted LASIK Surgeons™ Directory nearest to you, please visit: